 Recovering From a Bear Market

 Those who flee to cash during bear markets should keep in mind the potential cost of missing the early stages of a market recovery, which historically have provided the largest percentage of returns per time invested.

 Investing During a Bear Market

 You shouldn't cut contributions to retirement accounts during down markets.
 In the long run, you will benefit from buying new shares at lower prices and will achieve a lower net average purchase price.

-This process of allocating money according to when you'll need it is called time segmentation.
+If you're in retirement, only the portion of your money you won't need for another five to 10 years should be in stocks.
+This process of allocating capital according to when you'll need it is called "time segmentation."
 You want a retirement plan that allows you to relax and not have to be concerned about the daily, monthly, or even yearly market gyrations.